Dental Crowns in Phoenix, AZ

 When Is a Dental Crown Necessary?

 Dental crowns aren't just effective for protecting teeth from additional damage.
-Our cosmetic dentists use tooth crowns to realign, reshape, or whiten a tooth, adding to a bright, healthy smile.
+Our cosmetic dentists in North Phoenix use tooth crowns to realign, reshape, or whiten a tooth, adding to a bright, healthy smile.
 Our doctors often choose dental crowns to:

 Support a Tooth That Has Extensive Decay: When a cavity or fracture takes up half the width of the tooth, it needs to be protected by a dental crown.
 The structure of the tooth is weak after a large cavity has removed a lot of the structure; without protection, it is prone to fracturing or ongoing tooth decay.
 Sometimes a large filling that has been around for a while may need to be replaced with a dental crown if it appears apparent that there are stress fractures or cracks around it.

 Protect a Tooth Following Root Canal Treatment: Cleaning out the infected material leaves a hollow space inside the tooth, leaving it vulnerable to breaking or fracturing.
-Your Phoenix dentist will commonly place a dental cap over your tooth immediately after a root canal.
+Dr. Chad Hines will commonly place a dental cap over your tooth immediately after a root canal in Phoenix.